MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-overview.md

   In some business operations, more service needs are discovered during service delivery, which may lead to an order to cash process.

-- **Procure to pay**
+- **Source to pay**

-  When inventory items are needed for the completion of a service, and aren't currently available in stock, the procure to pay process may need to be invoked to acquire the inventory.
+  When inventory items are needed for the completion of a service, and aren't currently available in stock, the source to pay process may need to be invoked to acquire the inventory.

 - **Case to resolution**